Turfgrass Sod

 Around walkways, driveways, or other borders, make sure to bring the surface of the soil to around 3/4″ below the border: that way, when you lay the sod, the surfaces will be level & won’t pose a tripping hazard.

+Annual soil testing is recommended to bring pH and fertility to optimum levels.
 If your previous lawn struggled or died, the best practice is to find out why and correct the problem before you buy sod.
 Get a soil test, see a fertilizer retailer or contact the University of Alaska Cooperative Extension Service for recommendations.

 Sod is best laid in a brick pattern.
 Be sure not to overlap the edges of adjacent pieces: this will result in an uneven surface.
 Snug the pieces together firmly, and you’ll have a smooth lawn that doesn’t show seams.